Feyenoord: Sponsorships

 As of the 1981–82 Eredivisie season, the KNVB allowed the teams participating in the league to use sponsor names on their shirts in exchange for money.
 At the time, Feyenoord's shirts were produced by Adidas and the first main sponsor was the Dutch Yellow Pages, Gouden Gids.
 In the second half of the 1982–83 season Adidas were replaced by Puma as the shirt supplier.
 As a result, the Gouden Gids name was enlarged and was more visible on the shirts.
 Gouden Gids sponsored the team until 1984, when Opel became the new sponsor.
-The deal between Feyenoord and Opel lasted until 1989, but in 1987 Hummel International replaced Puma as the shirt manufacturer.
+The deal between Feyenoord and Opel lasted until 1989; but, in 1987, Hummel International replaced Puma as the shirt manufacturer.

 In 1989, Hummel produced the shirts sponsored by HCS.
 In 1990, Adidas began producing Feyenoord's kits, however HCS declared bankruptcy shortly thereafter and could no longer sponsor the club.
 Stad Rotterdam Verzekeringen then began sponsoring Feyenoord in what would turn out to be a long-term partnership: it remained Feyenoord's main sponsor until 2004, when it was taken-over by Fortis.
 In January 2007, the parties' sponsorship contract was extended until 2009, with the option of Fortis continuing its obligations for an additional three seasons.
-In 2000, Kappa began producing the club's kits (replacing Adidas) until after the 2008–09, when it was replaced by Puma.
+In 2000, Kappa began producing the club's kits (replacing Adidas) until after the 2008–09 season, when it was replaced by Puma.

 When Fortis faced near bankruptcy, its assets were divided among several companies.
 The same insurance branch which previously sponsored Feyenoord became ASR.
 To help with their brand recognition, it decided to continue Fortis' sponsor obligations, but in 2011, it announced it would stop its sponsorship deal in the 2012–13 season.
 However, due to an economic recession, Feyenoord had trouble finding a new shirt sponsor.
 Feyenoord and ASR therefore reached a compromise: ASR would remain sponsor for one more season, giving Feyenoord the time it needed to find another sponsor.
 After negotiations with several corporations, Opel became the club's new sponsor, signing a contract until 2018.